When you wake up, you’re tired. While going about your day, you’re tired. After just having a nap, you’re tired. Does it ever end?

-I remember this was pretty much my norm for a whole year before I found out I had chronic fatigue.
-I thought I must have been pushing myself too hard, so I started resting a lot more.
-I would go to bed at 9pm just so I could have 8-10 hours of sleep before waking up again, and even take day naps on top of this to help keep me going throughout the day.
+This was pretty much my norm for 2-3 years before I found out I had chronic fatigue.
+I thought I was pushing myself too hard, so I started resting a lot more.
+I would go to bed at 9pm every night, to wake up at 7am.
+Even with this 10 hours of sleep, I still needed to take day naps in order to keep functioning throughout the day.

-I turned to my naturopath and we found out that the Epstein-Barr virus was the underlying cause of my chronic fatigue.
-This virus had been in my body since I was 14, after I had glandular fever, but it had remained dormant for many years (after I fought it off with antibiotics), only to be reactivated again when I had run myself down too much, and for too long.
+Finally, in desperation I went to see my naturopath, and discovered that the Epstein-Barr virus (EBV) was the underlying cause of my chronic fatigue.
+I’ve had this virus ever since I was 14, when I contracted glandular fever, but it was lying dormant in my body for years (after having fought off the glandular fever with antibiotics), and reactivated when I’d run myself down, way down, and stayed that way for too long.

 – Joint pain that moves from one spot to another

 – Loss of memory